'Dame Edna Everage' comedian Barry Humphries dies aged 89

 “It was the most ridiculous thing, like all domestic incidents are.
 I was reaching for a book, my foot got caught on a rug or something, and down I went,” Humphries said of his fall.

 Edna is one of Humphries’ several enduring characters.
-The next most famous is Sir Les Patterson, an ever-drunk, disheveled and lecherous Australian cultural attache.
+The next most famous is Sir Les Patterson, an ever-drunk, dishevelled and lecherous Australian cultural attaché.

 Patterson reflected a perception of Australia as a Western cultural wasteland that drove Humphries along with many leading Australian intellectuals to London.